Tour type: Small Group

 Highlights: The Pyramids & Sphinx, Egyptian Museum, Philae Temple, Abu Simbel option, Nile felucca cruise, Temple of Karnak & Valley of the Kings, Colossi of Memnon, Red Sea at Hurghada

-This comprehensive Egypt tour covers Cairo and the Nile Valley as well as the Red Sea at Hurghada.
+We have several Egypt Tours and this one covers Cairo and the Nile Valley as well as the Red Sea at Hurghada.
 We start with visits to the iconic Pyramids and Sphinx at Giza where our local Egyptologist guides will start their explanations about ancient Pharaonic history and the evolution of pyramid building.
 While in Cairo we'll also visit the huge Egyptian Museum, home to a host of ancient artefacts, mummies, and the famous King Tutankhamun display.

 Next, we board an overnight sleeper train and head south into Upper Egypt, arriving in Aswan the next morning.
 Aswan is home to one of the most scenic stretches of the Nile and we'll take a boat trip to the beautiful island Philae temple.
 An option is also available to visit the amazing temples built by Ramses II at Abu Simbel, which were completely dismantled and moved when Lake Nasser was flooded.